 Maarten Beirens, 19:45

-Daan Janssens (Bruges, 1983) studied composition with Frank Nuyts, Godfried-Willem Raes and Filip Rathé at the Gent Conservatory, where he’s been teaching composition and orchestration himself since 2016.
-Throughout the years, he’s worked with renowned national and international ensembles as well as soloists, and has built up an intense collaboration with LOD Muziektheater.
-In april 2017, they premiered his second opera Menuet, after the eponymous novella by Louis Paul Boon, and last year, in 2018, his Eine Schöne Müllerin was premiered by SPECTRA at Festival 20·21.
+Daan Janssens (1983) studied composition with Frank Nuyts, Godfried-Willem Raes and Filip Rathé at the Royal Conservatory of Ghent, where he has been teaching composition and orchestration himself since 2016.
+Throughout the years, he has worked with renowned national and international ensembles as well as soloists, and has built up an intense collaboration with LOD muziektheater.
+He is currently working on his third opera, Brodeck, after a novel by Philippe Claudel, again in collaboration with Fabrice Murgia and commissioned by LOD (2021-2023).

 The visionary piano collective Pianoguide was founded by pianists Elisa Medinilla and Frederik Croene out of a common passion for radically new recital formats.
 The ensemble focuses on contemporary compositions in which images (video, choreography, gestures), concepts and/or ideas play as important a role as sounds.